Tatyana Snezhina: Early life

 Tatyana was born in Voroshilovgrad on 14 May 1972.
 Her father was a military commissioned officer.
 Her mother was a technologist at the factory.
 Soon after her birth, the family moved to Petropavlovsk-Kamchatsky, where Tatyana attended the school No.4 and started to study in a local music school.
 In 1981, the family moved to Moscow.
 In that period, she began to perform self-penned songs.
 In 1992, the family moved to Novosibirsk.
 Tatyana enrolled at the Novosibirsk medical institute.

 Professional singer career

 In 1993, Tatyana took the pseudonym Snezhina and started working on her first album "Вспомни со мной" (Remember with me) contained 21 songs written by Tatyana.
 In 1994, she first performed on a stage of the Moscow State Estrada Theatre.
 She was the subject of the report on the Radio Rossii.

 She met Sergey Bugayov, record producer and the head of a recording studio, and he became her producer.
 Soon, they began an affair.
 They were planning on getting married on 13 September 1995.

 Death

-Tatyana Snezhina and Sergey Bugayov died in the traffic accident at 106th kilometer of the R256 highway, located in Cherepanovsky District of Novosibirsk Oblast, on 21 August 1995.
+Tatyana Snezhina, Sergey Bugayov and 4 other people died in a collision with a truck at 106th kilometer of the R256 highway, located in Cherepanovsky District of Novosibirsk Oblast, on 21 August 1995.

 Initially, she was buried in Zayeltsovskoye Cemetery in Novosibirsk but subsequently reburied in Troyekurovskoye Cemetery in Moscow.